 The poppy is an official symbol of remembrance.
 In Canada, the poppy is worn during the two weeks leading to November 11.

 How You Can Honour and Support Veterans?

 “Besides being a visual reminder to people that you support the veterans, the money donated to the poppy fund goes to support veteran programming and also provides for those in financial need,” said Waugh.

-The Veterans Transition Program is the only one of its kind in Canada, where former Canadian Forces and RCMP personnel can receive free help for trauma-related stress, career transitions and family relationships.
+The Veterans Transition Program is the only one of its kind in Canada.
+It offers former Canadian Forces and RCMP personnel free help for trauma-related stress, career transitions and family relationships.